weizheng2/aspnet-ecommerce-api/README.md

 # ASP.NET Ecommerce API
-A RESTful ASP.NET Core Web API for an e-commerce platform, designed to handle products, carts, orders, payments, and user management with authentication and role-based authorization.
+A RESTful ASP.NET Core Web API demonstration for an **e-commerce platform**, designed to handle products, carts, orders, payments, and user management with authentication and role-based authorization.

 ## 🚀 Key Features